tokencard/contracts/slither/README.md

 # Slither

-Steps to hide output for checks that are known to be unnecessary.
+In order to hide output for checks that are known to be unnecessary run the `slither.sh` script from root directory:

+    ./slither/slither.sh

+This will show a prompt for each issue and ask you to select which output can be ignored.

+# Manual

 Run trail of bits security toolbox and mount the contracts directory, you need to make sure that the path is an absolute path, e.g.

-    docker run -v $GOPATH/src/github.com/tokencard/contracts:/contracts -it trailofbits/eth-security-toolbox:latest
+    docker run -v $GOPATH/src/github.com/tokencard/contracts:/contracts -it trailofbits/eth-security-toolbox@sha256:<hash>

 Set the solidity compiler to the same version as used in the contracts (e.g.):